Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/06-TableViews/README.md

 ### How is a cell created?

 Let's say we need a table with 1000 rows.
+We use the the following method `cellForRowAtindexPath` to generate cells.

 ```swift
 func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {